Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Introduction

 The higher layers of CNNs are believed to learn representations of shapes from low-level features \cite{kriegeskorte2015deep}.
 However, a recent study \cite{geirhos2018imagenet} demonstrated that ImageNet-trained CNNs are biased toward making categorisation decisions based on texture rather than shape.
 This work also showed that CNNs could be trained to increase sensitivity to shape and that this would improve accuracy and robustness both of object classification and detection.
 Assuming that shape information is also useful for template matching, these results suggest that the performance of template matching methods applied to CNN generated feature-spaces could potentially also be improved by training the CNN to be more sensitive to shape.

-Our results show that training a CNN with images that contain no helpful texture information, and hence, forcing it to rely exclusively on shape information has a detrimental effect on template matching performance.
-However, by allowing a CNN to learn about texture while biasing it to be more sensitive to shape information, can improve template matching performance.
-Furthermore, by comparing template matching performance when using feature-spaces created from all possible combinations of one, two and three convolutional layers it was found that the best results were produced by combining features from both early and late layers.
+In this article we verified the assumption by comparing the features from four CNN models with a same network structure but differing in shape sensitivity.
+Our results show that training a CNN to learn about texture while biasing it to be more sensitive to shape information, can improve template matching performance.
+Furthermore, by comparing template matching performance when using feature-spaces created from all possible combinations of one, two and three convolutional layers of the CNN it was found that the best results were produced by combining features from both early and late layers.
 Early layers of a CNN encode lower-level information such as texture, while later layers encode more abstract information such as object identity.
-Hence, both sets of results (the need to train the CNN to be sensitive to texture and shape and the need to combine information for early and late layers) suggest that a combination of texture and shape information is beneficial for template matching.
-In addition, our method produces new state-of-the-art performance on template matching benchmarks.
-Finally, we demonstrate that increasing the shape bias of a CNN could also improve robustness of object tracking.
+Hence, both sets of results (the need to train the CNN to be more sensitive to shape and the need to combine information for early and late layers) suggest that a combination of texture and shape information is beneficial for template matching.

+Our main contributions are summarized as follows: (1) We created a new benchmark which, compared to the existing standard benchmark, is more challenging, provides a far larger number of images pairs, and is better able to discriminate the performance of different template matching methods.
+(2) By training a CNN to be more sensitive to shape information and combining features from both early and late layers, we created a feature-space in which the performance of most template matching algorithms is improved.
+(3) Using this feature-space together with an existing template matching method, DIM \cite{spratling2019explaining}, we obtained state-of-art results on both the standard and new datasets.